duarte-pompeu/greatpytools2025/article.md

 But I'm curious about some new type checkers such as `ty` and `pyrefly`.

 (I'm cheating, I put that question myself in advance due to a question from 2023 :p)

+## Thanks!

+Thanks to everyone who helped me develop this article:

+- feedzai: the company where I'm working, for sponsoring the travel for the conference
+- José Raposo & Leonardo Marques: for reviewing the article
+- PyCon Portugal: for having me!
+- Rafaela Nogueira: for helping me style the slides and designing the front cover
+- Taian Feitosa: for introducing me to `reorder-python-imports`